langchain-ai/langchain/templates/openai-functions-agent-gmail/README.md

 Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

+Set the `TAVILY_API_KEY` environment variable to access Tavily search.

 Create a [`credentials.json`](https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application) file containing your OAuth client ID from Gmail.
 To customize authentication, see the [Customize Auth](#customize-auth) section below.

 _*Note:* The first time you run this app, it will force you to go through a user authentication flow._

+(Optional): Set `GMAIL_AGENT_ENABLE_SEND`  to `true` (or modify the `agent.py` file in this template) to give it access to the "Send" tool.
+This will give your assistant permissions to send emails on your behalf without your explicit review, which is not recommended.

 ## Usage